silasmariusz/atmospheric-weather-card/README.md

 * **Dynamic Weather Physics:** Individual particles for rain, snow, and hail with custom physics for speed, turbulence, and wobbling.
 * **Ambient Environment:** Includes wind-blown leaves, drifting fog banks, randomized lightning bolts, airplanes, shooting stars and rare aurora borealis effects.
 * **Real-Time Moon Rendering:** Calculates and draws the exact moon illumination and terminator line based on your sensor data.
 * **Performance Optimized:** Automatically pauses animations when the card is hidden from view and uses debounced resizing to prevent dashboard lag.

-## Performance
-This card is optimized to run smoothly on standard tablets and wall panels.
 Because HTML Canvas animations can be demanding on hardware, the visual effects and frame rate are intentionally toned down to prevent your Home Assistant dashboard from lagging or becoming unresponsive.

 ## Installation